Floating Mountain's Teas

 Chinese Green Tea is harvested early in the Spring and has the lowest level of oxidation, which keeps the leaves green and fresh.
-Loaded with antioxidants and amino acids, Green Tea has a wide variety of taste and aromas, from elegant fragrance of herbs and wild flowers of beautiful Anji Bai Cha leaves and roasted pumpkin seeds of LuAn Guapian with savory sagebrush - like the taste of Huang Shan Maofeng.
+Loaded with antioxidants and amino acids, Green Tea has a wide variety of tastes and aromas, from elegant fragrance of herbs and wild flowers of beautiful Anji Bai Cha leaves and roasted pumpkin seeds LuAn Guapian with savory sagebrush - like the taste of Huang Shan Maofeng.

-Chinese Red Tea is referred to what is known as "Black Tea" in the West.
+Chinese Red Tea is referred to as what is known as "Black Tea" in the West.
 Almost fully oxidized, Red Tea has the sweetest taste.
 The Chinese version is usually softer and smoother and less caffeinated than the widely available Indian black tea, with notes of amaretto, vanilla and chocolate of famous Jin Jun Mei to the initial flavor notes of cacao and sweet potato of Xiao Chigan.
 Red Tea is traditionally consumed in the evening after dinner, as it makes you feel warm and cozy and is believed to help digestion.

 Single Tree Wulong | Don Cong | tea is originated from the Guandong Province of China.
-The lighter oxidation and lesser roast is characterized for this type of Wulong.
+The lighter oxidation and lesser roast are characterized for this type of Wulong.
 The wide variety of taste and aromas is a signature of the Don Cong tea, from the pleasant sweetness of Mi Lan Xiang to the strong flavor of tobacco leaves of the Ba Ye Dan Cong; Wulong tea is an uplifting, good morning-tea that will boost your creativity.

-The most mysterious tea of China, the Fermented Tea, including Pu'er tea produced in Pu'er - a prefecture-level city in southern Yunnan Province, undergoes not only full oxidation but also the fermentation process, either through aging or artificial fermentation, when the beneficial environment for bacteria growth is created by humans and results in the so called Shou Pu'er or Cooked Pu'er.
+The most mysterious tea of China, the Fermented Tea, including Pu'er tea produced in Pu'er - a prefecture-level city in southern Yunnan Province, undergoes not only full oxidation but also the fermentation process, either through aging or artificial fermentation, when the beneficial environment for bacteria growth is created by humans and results in the so-called Shou Pu'er or Cooked Pu'er.
 Known for it's grounding yet energizing effect, this tea is rich and often earthy, dark and warming; it is a real treat for serious tea drinkers.